MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 <!-- cSpell:ignore WEBVM SQLVM contosohost vcenter contosodc AOAG SQLAOG SQLAOGAVSET contosoadmin contosocloudwitness MSSQLSERVER BEPOOL contosovmsacc SHAOG NSGs inetpub iisreset -->

-# Rehost an on-premises app with Azure Virtual Machines and SQL Server Always On availability groups
+# Rehost an on-premises application with Azure VMs and SQL Server Always On availability groups

-This article demonstrates how the fictional company Contoso rehosts a two-tier Windows .NET app running on VMware virtual machines (VMs) as part of a migration to Azure.
-Contoso migrates the app front-end VM to an Azure VM, and the app database to an Azure SQL Server VM, running in a Windows Server failover cluster with SQL Server Always On availability groups.
+This article demonstrates how the fictional company Contoso rehosts a two-tier Windows .NET application running on VMware virtual machines (VMs) as part of a migration to Azure.
+Contoso migrates the application front-end VM to an Azure VM, and the application database to an Azure SQL Server VM, running in a Windows Server failover cluster with SQL Server Always On availability groups.

-The SmartHotel360 app used in this example is provided as open source.
+The SmartHotel360 application used in this example is provided as open source.
 If you'd like to use it for your own testing purposes, you can download it from [GitHub](https://github.com/Microsoft/SmartHotel360).

 ## Business drivers